coderGtm/Shiftlog/README.md

 # release.io

-A fast, efficient and secure system to create, manage and publish Release Notes for your apps/products.
+A fast, efficient, and secure system to create, manage, and publish Release Notes for your apps/products.

-🚀 Blazingly Fast APIs wriiten in Go
+🚀 Blazingly Fast APIs written in Go

 🔖 Supports Release Notes in multiple formats *(Plain Text, Markdown and HTML)*